dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-scopes.md

 ## Example 4: Mark topics as protected

 If your topic involves sensitive data, each new application must be explicitly listed in the `publishingScopes` and `subscriptionScopes` to ensure it cannot read from or write to that topic.
-Alternatively, you can designate the topic as 'protected' and grant access only to specific applications that genuinely require it.
+Alternatively, you can designate the topic as 'protected' (using `protectedTopics`) and grant access only to specific applications that genuinely require it.

 Here is an example of three applications and three topics, two of which are protected:
 ```yaml